Danny's Blog

 No matter which style a program uses, the following operations should remain identical across them.

-Appendix: a table of matrix math conventions for popular programs
+Appendix: a table of matrix transform conventions for popular programs

 The results of this table are all my own independent research.
 I've tried and tested the code in the table.
 Feel free to fact-check!